CreateAnu/CreateAnu/README.md

 💞️ I am open to collaborating on innovative and impactful projects, particularly in Android development.

-📫 You can reach me via email or Discord.
+📫 You can reach me via email.
+mail - anuragsatav0507@gmail.com

 😄 Pronouns: he/him